learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 _dependencies_ in a file called `package.json`.

-The `package.json` file tells you (and npm) what packages are required for a specific JavaScript application, listing out each package name.
+The `package.json` file tells you (and npm) what packages are required for a specific JavaScript application, listing out each package name and version number.

 When we run the command `npm install` in a directory where a `package.json` file is present, npm reads the names of each dependency from the `package.json` file